JuIioCesar/CurriculumVitae/README.md

 **iOS Developer Analyst, [Globant](https://www.globant.com/), Mexico City — 2014 - 2018**

-Julio's had the opportunity to work onsite at our customer’s offices.
+Julio's had the opportunity to work onsite at client’s offices.
 Globant is the world leading company in software development.
 A place where Julio has developed applications that have been subject of millions of downloads.

 In the year 2015 Julio contributed to a world class e-commerce application that had at the time over 10 million downloads and thousands of daily active users.
 Over the year 2016 Julio started working on a Growth hacking team that has been responsible of getting millions of downloads for the client's application.
 He Worked closely with the marketing team to achieve our growth goals; by being responsible of the tracking and the onboarding implementation on the iOS side.